Paul Franz photo

 My own story begins just outside New York, and continues just outside Rochester, N.Y., where I edited two award-winning suburban weekly newspapers.

-For over 40 years, I’ve written and edited for newspapers in western Massachusetts, where I’ve excelled at finding the narratives within stories.
+For over 40 years, I’ve written for and edited newspapers in western Massachusetts, where I’ve excelled at finding the narratives within stories.

-Through in-depth interviews and comprehensive series, I’ve envisioned, written and edited work that’s won 35 awards from the New York and New England News Executives Association and the Massachusetts Press Association, along with recognition from the Pulitzer Center for Crisis Reporting.
-I've been a guest on public television as well as radio to talk about my work, have been a guest speaker at public forums and have been invited to do in-depth memoir interviewing and to advise in Pulitzer Center Student Student Fellowship program.
+Through in-depth interviews and comprehensive series, I’ve envisioned, written and edited work that’s won 35 awards from the New York and New England News Executives Associations and the Massachusetts Press Association, along with recognition from the Pulitzer Center for Crisis Reporting.
+I've been a guest on public television as well as radio to talk about my work, have been a guest speaker at public forums and have been invited to do in-depth memoir interviewing and to advise in Pulitzer Center's Student Student Fellowship program.

 Now that you know my story, let’s consider yours…

 A deep-down exploration of life off the beaten path, where people care for the land and one another.